-We would now like to fit to the charge distribution to extract the SPE charge templates (the components of Eq.
-1.1) for all DOMs.
-The fit assumes the 2 PE charge distribution is the SPE charge distribution convolved with itself [22].
-We do not account for the 3 PE contribution, which is justified by the lack of statistics in the 3 PE region as well as the significant rate difference between the 1 PE and 2 PE region, as shown in Fig. 2 (right).
+We do not account for the three-photon contribution, which is justified by the lack of statistics in the 3 PE region as well as the significant rate difference between the 1 PE and 2 PE region, as shown in Fig. 2 (right).